Riddhi0501/Revenue-Generation-in-Hospitality-Domain/README.md

 - **Power BI:** Used for visualization, incorporating Power Query for data transformation.
 - **DAX (Data Analysis Expressions):** Implemented various DAX formulas for calculations, segmentation, and metrics evaluation.

-## DAX Formulas Used
-The metrics list of formulas used in DAX are provided in the file: metrics list.xlsx